Keep track of your cash, make money, boost your credit rating and more with these handy smartphone apps and online services.

 The Financial Services Compensation Scheme (FSCS) is a government-run scheme that provides a ring fence for your deposits in the event that your bank goes bust.
 If your bank does run into financial difficulty, your deposits are protected up to the value of £85,000.

 Many of these digital savings apps operate using an ‘electronic money’ licence issued by the Financial Conduct Authority (FCA), the banking watchdog.
-This means that the companies have to keep your money in a bank account separate from their own operating funds.
+This means that the companies have to keep your money in a bank account separate from their own operating funds when it’s not held in savings accounts that benefit from FSCS protection.

 It’s also worth noting that app-based banks Starling and Monzo also offer ‘round up’ functions, which automatically round up your spending to the nearest pound and squirrel the change into a dedicated ‘pot’.